Back to School Sale: $100 OFF Sitewide Shop now

 Conclusion

-Underarm sweating is an unpleasant experience to have, especially when it is not related to season and environmental temperature.
-In these cases, genetics, medications, diseases, lifestyle, and mental health play an important role.
+Underarm sweating is unpleasant, especially when it is not related to season and environmental temperature.
+Genetics, medications, diseases, lifestyle, and mental health play important roles in these cases.

-But do not worry as hyperhidrosis regardless of its cause can be treated.
-The treatment is based on topical treatments, minimally invasive procedures, and invasive surgeries.
+But do not worry, as hyperhidrosis, regardless of its cause, can be treated.
+The treatment is based on topical, minimally invasive, and invasive surgeries.
 Additionally, lifestyle changes and over-the-counter medications can be effective as well.

 Featured Products